awmundy/bio/data_transforms.md

     - Heteroskedasticity makes comparing highly expressed genes across samples challenging
     - Log transforming the counts mitigates this, although the resulting dataset is slightly heteroskedastic towards lowly expressed genes
-  - Log2CPM TODO fill in
+  - CPM allows for comparisons between samples by controlling for different amounts of reads in each sample

 ### voom